LLC vs. Independent Contractor

 If an independent contractor is a sole proprietor, they have only one option for paying their income taxes from the business, which is to report all the business’s profits and losses on their personal tax return.
 Many small business owners prefer this “pass-through taxation” to the “double taxation” a corporation must pay, in which the profits are taxed at both the business and personal levels.

-LLCs have the same pass-through taxation by default, but they also have the option to be considered an S corporation or a C corporation for tax purposes.
+LLCs have the same pass-through taxation by default, but they also have the option to be considered an S corporation (please see our What is an S Corp? page) or a What is a C corporation? for tax purposes.
 In some situations, these other tax options could be advantageous.
 An LLC taxed as an S corporation could lower what its members pay in self-employment taxes, while a large LLC taxed as a C corporation may be able to benefit from more tax deductions (for example, deducting employee health insurance premiums).

-Learn more about the differences between LLCs and S corporations and LLCs vs. C corporations.
+Learn more about the differences between LLCs and S corporations and Comparing LLC vs. Corporation Business Entities.

 Should I form an LLC as an independent contractor?